OneMoreSummer/academic-kickstart/content/post/is-the-selection-concentration-effect-a-large-part-of-the-underdog-effect/index.md

-RAER is Relative Age Effect Reversal where there are more later born players than early born.
+The Underdog Effect can be said to lead to Relative Age Effect Reversal (RAER) .
+RAER is where there are more later born players than early born.
 It is not the same as a higher conversion rate for later borns.
 That is something else.
-It is possible for later borns to have a high conversion but still be in the minority in absolute numbers.
+It is possible for later borns to have a higher conversion rate but still be in the minority in absolute numbers.

+RAER and the Underdog Effect are not reasons for not addressing RAE in the development journey.